domaindrivendev/Swashbuckle.WebApi/README.md

 #### Including Xml Comments ####

-If you annonate Controllers and API Types with [Xml Comments](http://msdn.microsoft.com/en-us/library/b2s063f7(v=vs.110).aspx), you can use this option to incorporate those comments into the generated spec and UI.
+If you annotate Controllers and API Types with [Xml Comments](http://msdn.microsoft.com/en-us/library/b2s063f7(v=vs.110).aspx), you can use this option to incorporate those comments into the generated spec and UI.
 The Xml tags are mapped to Swagger properties as follows:

 * **Action summary** -> Operation.summary
 * **Action remarks** -> Operation.description